alexnubla/ai-dictionary/README.md

 ---
 layout: default
-title: "AI Dictionary of Terms | 190+ Definitions Explained Simply"
+title: "AI Dictionary: 200+ Machine Learning Terms Explained Simply"
-description: "A curated, living dictionary of AI and machine learning terminology.
-190+ terms with plain-English explanations and technical definitions."
+description: "The ultimate free AI Dictionary and glossary.
+200+ artificial intelligence and machine learning terms explained in plain English for beginners and experts."
 ---

 <p align="center">
   <img src="banner-ai-dictionary-1.png" alt="AI Dictionary of Terms" width="100%" style="max-width: 1200px; border-radius: 12px;">
 </p>

-# AI Dictionary of Terms
+# AI Dictionary: 200+ Terms Explained Simply

-A curated, living dictionary of **artificial intelligence** and machine learning **terminology** with 190+ definitions explained simply.
+Welcome to the most accessible **AI Dictionary** on the web.
+Whether you are looking for an **artificial intelligence glossary** to understand basic concepts or a technical **machine learning terms** reference, this living dictionary provides clear, jargon-free definitions alongside rigorous technical explanations.

 Built for **everyone** — from complete beginners to seasoned practitioners.

 > **Created and curated by [Alex Nubla](https://www.linkedin.com/in/alexnubla/).**